Electrical magnetochiral anisotropy in trigonal tellurium from first principles

-The effect of doping is treated in the rigid-band approximation.
-In $p$-Te, the Fermi energy cuts the top of the valence band, forming a small hole-like Fermi pocket near the H point of the Brillouin zone, as shown in \fref{Te}(a).
-We find that when the Fermi level is close to the valence band maximum, the largest component is $\gamma'_{zzzz}$ and the second largest components are \tents{$\gamma'_{xzzx}=\gamma'_{yzzy}$}., while other components are orders of magnitude smaller (details in Supplementary Material \cite{SM}).
-The fact that the dominant components are driven by currents parallel to the trigonal axis $\bf z$, suggests that the strong coupling to $\Omega_z$ and $m_z$ is crucial to the effect.
+In $p$-Te the Fermi energy cuts the top of the upper valence band shown in \fref{Te}(a), forming a small hole-like Fermi pocket near the H point.
+We find that when the Fermi level is placed near the top of the upper valence band, the largest component of the eMChA tensor is \beq \gamma'_{zzzz}=-\rho^2_{zz}\sigma_{zzzz} \eql{largest-gamma} \eeq and the second largest components are \beq \gamma'_{xzzx}=\gamma'_{yzzy}=-\rho_{yy}\rho_{zz}\sigma_{yzzy} \eeq (here $\rho_{xx}=\rho_{yy}$), while other symmetry-allowed components are orders of magnitude smaller (details in Supplementary Material \cite{SM}).
+The predominance of components driven by magnetic field along the trigonal $z$ axis suggests that the strong coupling to $m_z$ is crucial to the effect.

-As discussed earlier, the eMChA conductivity has three types of contributions: orbital Zeeman, spin Zeeman, and Berry curvature.
-The $\sigma_{zzzz}$ response is strongly dominates by the orbital Zeeman term, as shown in \fref{Te}(b).
-To better understand this result, consider the $zzzz$ components of \eqs{sigma-mc'}{sigma-Z},
+As discussed earlier, the intrinsic eMChA conductivity has three types of contributions: orbital Zeeman, spin Zeeman, and Berry curvature.
+For $p$-Te, the $zzzz$ component is strongly dominated by orbital Zeeman contributions, as shown in \fref{Te}(b).
+To understand this result, consider the $zzzz$ components of \eqs{sigma-Z}{sigma-mc'},

-Due to the $f'_0$ factor, only states lying on the Fermi surface contribute at 0K.
-The evolution with $k_z$ near the H point of each term in the integrand of \eqs{z-mc'}{z-z} is shown in \fref{Te}(c-d).
-Since $\Omega_x$ and $\Omega_y$ are negligible near the H point, the terms $3 v_{zx}\Omega_x v_z$ and $3 v_{zy}\Omega_y v_z$ in \eq{z-mc'} can be ignored.
+Due to the $-f'_0$ factors, only states located at the Fermi surface contribute to the response at zero temperature.
+Panels (c) and (d) of \fref{Te} show the evolution with $k_z$, near the H point, of each term in the integrand of \eqs{z-z}{z-mc'} (since $\Omega_x$ and $\Omega_y$ are negligible near H, we drop the terms in the second line of \eq{z-mc'}).

-In \fref{Te}(d), the magnitudes in $\sigma^{\rm Z}_{zzzz}$ are computed for different origins of the magnetic moment (spin and orbital).
-The magnitude of the orbital magnetic moment $m^{\rm orb}_z$ is much greater than that of the spin magnetic moment $m^{\rm spin}_z$ in Te, albeit with a different sign~\cite{stepan18}.
-That leads to the dominance of $m^{\rm orb}_z$-related terms in $\sigma^{\rm Z}_{zzzz}$.
-On the other hand, the valence band top around H exhibits a weak ``camel-back'' shape, as shown in \fref{Te}(a).
-The velocity $v_z$ is very small in the range of the weak ``camel-back'', but changes rapidly outside that region.
-However, the magnitudes of higher-order derivatives of energy, $v_{zz}$ and $v_{zzz}$, are not small due to the details of the "camel-back" shape.
-Using \eq{z-z}, $v_{zzz}m_z$ undergoes significant changes with variations in $k_z$, while $- \partial_{zz} m_z v_z$ is restrained by $v_z$ near the Fermi energy.
-The same applies to \eq{z-mc'}, where all the terms in $\sigma^\Omega_{zzzz}$ are constrained by $v_z$.